-This classic homemade turkey gravy recipe is the perfect accompaniment to your Christmas dinner.
+Turkey gravy is the perfect accompaniment to your Christmas dinner and this simple recipe is a true Christmas classic.
 It's so easy to make and a great way of using up leftovers juices too.
 This recipe serves 6 people and will take around 55 mins to prepare and cook.
 This gravy is packed full of flavour and so much better than shop-bought.
 It's a great way of making the most out of your Christmas turkey as fats and juices often go to waste.
 This is a special Christmas treat!
 This gravy is just perfect drizzled over crispy roast potatoes, dipping Yorkshire puds or smothering your veg to make it that little bit easier to eat.

 - 700ml water

 - giblets from roast turkey

 - 1x small onion, chopped

 - 1tsp mixed herbs

 - ½ tsp onion salt (try the herb section at your local supermarket)